Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Introduction

 Word-level reasoning using computer algebra has proven to be an effective approach for the formal verification of arithmetic circuits, especially for circuits encoding nonlinear operations, such as multiplier and divider circuits~\cite{KonradScholl-FMCAD24, KaufmannBiereKauers-FMCAD19,KonradSchollMahzoonGrosseDrechsler-FMCAD22,Kaufmann-TACAS25,hofstadler_et_al:LIPIcs.CP.2025.14}, as it avoids the combinatorial blow-up caused by bit-blasting.
 In this line of work, circuits are translated into systems of polynomial equations whose solutions characterize all valid circuit behaviors.
 Verification then reduces to proving that a given specification polynomial is implied by the circuit encoding.

-A major practical limitation of existing word-level algebraic reasoning approaches is their reliance on large-integer arithmetic.
+A major limitation of existing word-level algebraic reasoning approaches is their reliance on large-integer arithmetic.
 For arithmetic circuits with word sizes of 64 bits and beyond, the resulting polynomial systems contain coefficients whose bit-widths exceed native machine word sizes by orders of magnitude.
 For instance, the specification of 64-bit multipliers contains coefficients up to $2^{127}$.
-As a result, state-of-the-art reasoning tools typically depend on arbitrary-precision arithmetic, e.g., the implementations of~\cite{fastpoly,KonradScholl-FMCAD24,KaufmannBiere-TACAS21,talisman-artifact} all rely on the GMP library~\cite{gmp}, which incurs significant computational overhead and limits scalability in practice.
+As a result, state-of-the-art reasoning tools typically depend on arbitrary-precision arithmetic, e.g., the implementations of~\cite{fastpoly,KonradScholl-FMCAD24,KaufmannBiere-TACAS21,talisman-artifact} all rely on the GMP library~\cite{gmp}, which incurs computational overhead and limits scalability in practice.

 In this paper, we address this limitation by introducing a verification framework based on \emph{parallel multimodular reasoning}.
 Our approach avoids large-integer arithmetic entirely by computing \emph{homomorphic images} of the polynomial system modulo multiple machine-word-sized prime numbers.
-Rather than reasoning over $\mathbb{Z}$ or $\mathbb{Q}$, all computations are carried out modulo those primes in parallel, ensuring that coefficients remain within machine word sizes throughout the verification process.
-The Chinese remainder theorem ensures the correctness of this approach, provided that sufficiently many primes are used (Theorem~\ref{thm:main}).
+Rather than reasoning over $\mathbb{Z}$ or $\mathbb{Q}$, all computations are carried out modulo those primes in parallel, ensuring that coefficients remain within machine word sizes.
+The Chinese remainder theorem (Theorem~\ref{thm:crt}) ensures the correctness, provided that sufficiently many primes are used (Theorem~\ref{thm:main}).
 While homomorphic images are a classical tool in computer algebra, see e.g.,~\cite[Ch.~5]{gerhard2013modern}, to the best of our knowledge this is the first work to employ them for word-level circuit verification.
-In Section~\ref{sec:multimod}, we present our multimodular approach in detail and prove its correctness.